rod-trent/Copilot-for-Security/Prompts/Plugins/Sentinel.md

 Prompts on this page require the Microsoft Sentinel plugin to work.
 <br><br>
 ```
-How many Sentinel incidents have been closed in the last 7 days.
-Include the classification and who each was assigned to.
+How many Sentinel incidents have been closed in the last 3 days.
+Include the classification, who each was assigned to, and how long in minutes it took for each incident to be completed.
 ```
 ---
 ```